Tax tribunal appeals and ATE insurance

 When is payment made under the policy?

-If your own costs are covered by an ATE policy you will still remain liable for them, but will be able to claim these back from the insurer according to the outcome of the appeal and terms of the policy.
+If an element of your own costs are covered by an ATE policy you will still remain primarily liable for them, but will be able to claim these back from the insurer according to the outcome of the appeal and terms of the policy.

 The insurer will normally pay at the conclusion of the tax appeal, when the case has been won or lost.

-If you are at risk of paying HMRC's costs and have taken out ATE to cover that risk, then the insurer will normally pay out if you lose and have a cost award made against you.
+If you are at risk of paying HMRC's costs and have taken out ATE to cover that risk, then if you lose and a costs award is made agianst you, the insurer will pay out, subject to the terms of the policy.

 At what stage should ATE be purchased?